samjones00/docs/docs/_documentation/razor-ui-controls.md

 ### NavOptions Properties

-The `NavItem` classes capture the Navigation information which is used together with the `NavOptions` class below:
+Each Nav UI Control can be further customized by overriding the properties on the typed `NavOptions` class:

 ```csharp
 public class NavOptions